Venceyv/NeweggShuffle-Notification/README.md

 `node parse` to run.

-enter verification code when asked.
+Enter verification code when asked.

 Do not click ***Sign In*** button after entering verification code.